What Identification Do I Need for a Motel Room?

 Other

-If you booked a stay at the motel online, you might have to show the credit card you used during the booking to ensure that the name on the credit card matches the name on your photo ID.
+If you booked a hotel reservation online, you might have to show the debit card or credit card you used during the booking to the desk clerk to ensure that the name on the credit card matches the name on your photo ID as well as to protect against any incidentals that might occur during your stay.
 Motels typically provide confirmation numbers upon booking a room; if you have this number handy, it will speed up the check-in process.
 If you forget to write down the number, the clerk can typically search for you by your name.